 You are free to save, print or email the pictures.

-Sawbridgeworth Fire Brigade - Fire Engines
+Page last updated: 18/11/2023 Sawbridgeworth Fire Brigade - Fire Engines

-'The' Steam Fire Engine on show. (#)
+'The' Steam Fire Engine on show.

-Clearly this fire engine was destined for Sawbridgeworth but it creates some confusion.
-The photograph is obviously a publicity document or even a 'plated' board as it seems to include a seal of some kind as well as having the wording at the bottom "Merryweather London".
-The confusion is that my Father always talked of the the Steam Fire Engine as a Shand Mason!
-The only reference I can find to Shand Mason is in the Minute Book of the Brigade for the general meeting of the 19th June 1903 where the Secretary was directed to enquire of Shand Mason whether they could provide a man for Drill Instruction.
-This seems to indicate that Sawbridgeworth had two different Steam Fire Engines, presumably the Merryweather replacing the Shand Mason in 1912.
-The cost of the Steam Fire Engine purchased by the Council in 1912 is unknown, but the Brigade contributed £40.
+Sawbridgeworth's first steam fire engine was a Shand Mason, the only reference to which I can find is in the Minute Book of the Brigade for the general meeting of the 19th June 1903 where the Secretary was directed to enquire of Shand Mason whether they could provide a man for Drill Instruction.
+There are unfortunately no pictures of this appliance(*) but obviously Sawbridgeworth had two different Steam Fire Engines, presumably the Merryweather replacing the Shand Mason in 1912.
+The cost of the Merryweather Steam Fire Engine purchased by the Council in 1912 is unknown, but the Brigade contributed £40.
 15. 9d from their funds.
 The Fire Engine was eventually "disposed of" with a bad condition boiler in or around October 1937.

-'The' Steam Fire Engine, Wheeled Escape & Manual Pump (#)
+'The' Steam Fire Engine, Wheeled Escape & Manual Pump

-This is a photocopy of the original photograph because the original is so faded!
+(This is a photocopy of the original photograph because the original is so faded!)

 Dennis Motor Fire Engine [ More Information ]

 There is very little known about this appliance other than, as can be seen in this picture (when enlarged), that it was a solid tyre vehicle.
 Records show that it was purchased second hand by the Urban District Council in 1928 for £210.0.0d of which the Brigade contributed £50.0.0d.
 From the available photographs its registration number was RN LH 8642.
 It was involved in a road traffic accident with a lorry at the junction of Bell Street and London Road on the 6th February 1934 at around 11pm while on a call to a fire at Exnalls Farm Much Hadham.
 None of the crew were injured but the front axle was damaged and the appliance put out of action.
 According to a newspaper cutting of the time the Sawbridgeworth Steamer was then brought back into action and used at the fire.
 Back in August 1929 the Dennis was pumping for 48 hours continuously at the H. A. & D. Taylors R7 Malting fire.
+The photograph is repeated in the Photo Gallery page of the Web Site where information is provided on some of the Firemen recognised.

 1935 Leyland Cub